theratioproject/simple/docs/OOP.md

 myList.keys() # displays a b and c.

 ```

-The above is possible because a function with the same class name is defined and is responsible for th
+The above is possible because a function with the same class name is defined and is responsible for the actions of the arguments / parameter passed through it.